nyuvis/patient-viz/readme.md

 and also example patient claims data.
 Note that, by downloading the data, you agree with the respective terms and conditions of the sources (URLs of info pages are shown when running the script).
-You will be prompted to confirm before downloading the claims data (this can be silenced via `-s`).
+You will be prompted to confirm before downloading (this can be silenced via `-s`).
 In total, required space will be approximately `3 GB`.
 Processing of some files may take a while letting the script appear to be frozen (which is not the case!).